mctechnology17/mctechnology17/README.md

   <details>
     <summary>see more...</summary>

-    vim-better-header is a better automated template
+    A better automated template header for vim

   </details> </td>
 </tr>